bgolchinfar/TDI_income_inequality/README.md

 ## Next Steps
 * Study other involved parameters
-* Implement machine learning algorithm to the correlated parameters
+* Implement machine learning algorithms to the correlated parameters
 * Predict the effect of each parameter based on the available data
-* Make an interactive dashboard for the costomers
+* Make an interactive dashboard for the customers